-The following general requirements must be met for a world record:
+These rules cover International (World and Continental) records.
+The following general requirements must be met:

 - a.
-No advance notice for an attempt is required provided that arrangements have been made for controlling the flight. - b.
+No advance notice for a record attempt is required provided that arrangements have been made for controlling the flight. - b.
 The pilot must possess a valid FAI Sporting Licence (GS 8.1). - c.
-The flight data must be from a flight recorder approved by the IGC for world records. - d.
-The flight claimed must be first be approved as a national record.
+The flight data must be from an IGC flight recorder approved at the "all flights" level. - d.
+To be a World record, the flight claimed must be first be approved as a National record.